manojks5540/nodeapp-count-visits/README.md

   ```

-  * command to get the count of the visits from redis server
+  * Command to get the count of the visits from redis server

   ```
   redis-cli GET visits